 Both plans include unlimited talk, text, and high-speed data.
 Both plans also have access to Verizon’s 4G LTE, 5G Nationwide, and 5G Ultra Wideband networks.
 When connected to 5G Ultra Wideband you’ll get much faster data speeds than when on the 4G LTE or 5G Nationwide networks.
 Those are about where the similarities end between the two plans.

 First, let’s take a look at pricing.

 Verizon Prepaid’s flagship unlimited plan has a list price of $70/month.
 With autopay enabled, the price of the plan drops down to $60/month.
-There are no multi-line discounts available.
-Customers that don’t want to enable autopay billing will get the previously discussed autopay discounts.
+Customers that don’t want to enable autopay billing will get the previously discussed loyalty discounts instead.
 After three months the price of the plan will drop down to $65/month and after nine months the price will be $60/month.

 Next up to discuss is in my opinion the biggest difference between the plans outside of multi-line pricing.
 Verizon Prepaid’s flagship plan includes 50GB of premium data.
 That means when you are connected to either Verizon’s 4G LTE or 5G Nationwide networks, your data speeds won’t slow down when the network is busy compared to other customers on Verizon until you use more than 50GB of data during a billing cycle.
 However, when you are connected to Verizon’s 5G Ultra Wideband network, you get unlimited premium data.
 Total by Verizon customers do not get any premium data on Verizon’s 4G LTE or 5G Nationwide networks.
 Their data speeds will slow down at any time the network is busy.
 Total by Verizon does not state if you get unlimited premium data when connected to 5G Ultra Wideband, however, it is highly likely that you do.